siggeb/jmeter-public/README.md

 ## TODO
+Upgrade Ubuntu 14.04 image to be 18.04.
+- jmeter-server service on both slaves and boss need to be upgraded from Upstart to Systemd.
+See this for details: https://wiki.ubuntu.com/SystemdForUpstartUsers
 Fix ssh credentials to be a sustainable solution without a PW in repo (generate keys? does it work for slaves?)
 Cleanup unneccesary parameters in run script run.properties adapted